A bound on the primes of bad reduction for CM curves of genus 3: An embedding problem

 \section{An embedding problem}

 Throughout Sections \ref{sec:embprb}, \ref{sec:coeffbound} and \ref{sec:primitive}, we fix a prime $\frp\mid p$ that is of good reduction for $J=\Jacof{C}$ and not of potential good reduction for~$C$.
-In particular, possibly after extending the base field, the reduction satisfies $\oJ\cong E\times A$ as principally polarized abelian varieties for a principally polarized abelian surface $A$ and an elliptic curve~$E$.
-Let $\mathcal{R} = \End(E)$ and $\mathcal{B}=\mathcal{R}\otimes \QQ$, which is either a quaternion algebra or a number field of degree $\leq 2$ over $\QQ$.
+In particular, possibly after extending the base field, the reduction satisfies $\oJ\cong E\times A$ as polarized abelian varieties for a principally polarized abelian surface $A$ and an elliptic curve~$E$.
+Let $\mathcal{R} = \End(E)$ and $\mathcal{B}=\mathcal{R}\otimes \QQ$, which is either a quaternion algebra or an imaginary quadratic field.